-Arts Committee
+Arts / Social Committee

 This committee shall sponsor and promote the use of drama, music, and other media in worship and special programs in the arts.
+This committee shall also develop activities which promote a spirit of fellowship and community among students, faculty and administration.